rockroman/CI_PP4-Knowledge-Flow/README.md

 - Contact section with a web app logo and small contact form this section purpose is to
   establish visual identity of a web app and to provide a convenient way for users to get in touch with a Team
-  - User Story covered with this feature:
+  - User Story covered with this feature:21,16

     <details><summary>See Contact section</summary>